Using a Visualization as an Element

 The

-If the command is not available, then an element description already exists in the frame configuration.
-Only one per frame configuration is allowed.
+If the command is not available, then this is because an element description already exists in the frame configuration.
+Note that only one description is allowed per frame configuration.

 The Element description entry is inserted at the top position.